 This video walks you through the whole process step by step, including: blade and blade boss inspection, bolt removal, fitting new blade and torqueing blade bolt to specification.

-An old blade will cause a ton of problems, including:
+An old worn out blade will cause a ton of problems, including:

 - Engine vibration, which can lead to a list of more serious issues.